TonyJen/Javascript/README.md

 # Javascript

-# This allows me to experiment with differnt javsscript play projects
+# This allows me to experiment with different javsscript play projects